 Abrasive–or Assertive?
-How Unconscious Bias Affected My Career
+How Unconscious Bias Affected My Career (Blog Post)

 I am, by nature, a direct person—a characteristic that generally has served me well, professionally and personally.
 But at times, I’ve felt the need to tone down my style so I wouldn’t be seen as “abrasive” or “aggressive.”
 These negative terms frequently are applied to women, while men who exhibit the same traits often are described more positively – as “assertive.”
 Women and men with the same talents and skills tend to be described in different ways, creating invisible barriers that can have an enormous impact on women’s advancement.

 At one job, a male leader constantly interrupted and talked over me and the other women, speaking in a condescending manner.
 Many of the women avoided responding to him directly—and who can blame them?
 I did speak up, but I consistently felt I needed to modulate my assertiveness because I was concerned there could be repercussions if he believed he was being challenged.

 Once I attended a series of meetings with another male leader who similarly behaved as if he were the most knowledgeable person in the room.
 He thought his idea was the best; none of the women, including myself, felt comfortable rebutting him directly.
 (One time, I waited until he left the room—and then removed his idea from the agenda.)

 Both men are well-intentioned people who want to see women advance in the workplace.
 Yet because I was—rightfully—concerned about how gender bias could potentially limit me, I did not assert myself.
 And the men were oblivious to the power dynamic at play.